PT Sir

 PT Sir is a 2024 Indian Tamil-language action drama film written and directed by Karthik Venugopalan, and produced by Ishari K. Ganesh.
-The film stars Hiphop Tamizha Adhi in the titular role, alongside Kashmira Pardeshi, Anikha Surendran, Prabhu, Ilavarasu, Pandiarajan, Thiagarajan and Munishkanth.
+The film stars Adhi of Hiphop Tamizha in the titular role, alongside Kashmira Pardeshi, Anikha Surendran, Prabhu, K. Bhagyaraj, Ilavarasu, Pandiarajan, Thiagarajan and Munishkanth.

 The film was officially announced in November 2022 under the tentative title HHT7, as it is Aadhi's seventh film as the lead actor, and the official title was announced in January 2023.
 Principal photography commenced the same month.
 It was predominantly shot in Chennai and Erode, and wrapped by late-February 2024.
 The film has music composed by Hiphop Tamizha, cinematography handled by Madesh Manickam and editing by Prasanna GK.

 PT Sir was theatrically release on 24 May 2024.
 The film received mixed to positive reviews from critics and become a decent hit at the box-office.

 Plot

 Kanagavel is a young Physical Education teacher in a school in Erode.
 His mother Eswari strictly forbids him from involving in any social issues as an astrologer predicted that it will be fatal for him.
 The PT master is in love with teacher Vanathi and the couple's engagement is fixed.
 Meanwhile, a young girl named Nandhini, a college going neighbour of Kanagavel, is molested by unknown men and, though not getting involved in the issue, he advises her to move on.
 On the engagement day however, Nandhini commits suicide and in spite of his mother's warnings, Kanagavel files a case of murder accusing the college chairman, GP Guru Purushothaman.
 It is then revealed that Purushothaman himself had sexually abused Nandini which she commits suicide.
 Eventually it is revealed in the courtroom that Nandhini actually didn't die and had faked it so that she can successfully convince the police officers to arrest GP.
 The judge believes her and GP was sentenced to life imprisonment.
 Kanagavel finally becomes happy where he and Vanathi gets married.